Netherlands train crashes into maintenance crane, killing one; dozens hurt | Business

 - Netherlands

-A passenger train in the Netherlands rammed into a maintenance crane on the railway tracks early on Tuesday, killing the equipment operator and injuring dozens of passengers as the train derailed, officials and local media said.
-The maintenance work was planned and standard, but "we have no idea how the crane got on the track which was still open for traffic", John Voppen, the CEO of railway infrastructure firm ProRail, said at a news briefing.
+A Dutch passenger train rammed into a maintenance crane that stood on the railway tracks early on Tuesday near The Hague, killing the equipment operator and injuring dozens of passengers as the train derailed.
+The maintenance work was planned and standard, but "we have no idea how the crane got on the track which was still open for traffic," John Voppen, the CEO of railway infrastructure firm ProRail, told a news conference.

-Rescue teams ferried away the injured at the scene of the pre-dawn incident in Voorschoten, a village near The Hague.
-The accident happened at around 3:25 a.m.
-(0125 GMT), emergency services said.
-Some of the injured were treated on the spot and some in nearby homes, while 19 were taken to hospital.
+The front carriage of the night train from Leiden city to The Hague - one of the Netherland's busiest routes - hit the crane and derailed, ploughing into a field by the village of Voorschoten, emergency services said.
+A second carriage lay on its side.
+The double-decker train's windows were smashed.

+"There was just panic" on the train after the crash, but emergency services were quick to arrive and evacuate people, said Ingrid de Roos from the Hollands Midden emergency services.
+Nineteen of those wounded were taken to hospital, while some of the others were treated on the spot or in nearby homes.

 "My thoughts are with the relatives and with all the victims.
 I wish them all the best," Rutte said in a tweet.
 "We deeply sympathize with all of them," King Willem-Alexander and Queen Maxima said.
 Willem-Alexander later visited the site of the accident, about 10 kilometres from his residential palace.